-These benchmarking activities serve to provide an overview of current practices that have been consistently affirmed in on-going SEC outreach and client engagement programs for the past seven years.
-Benchmarking can contribute to complimenting a qualitative metrics program but the essential measures and building blocks must be tailored to the unique requirements of each budgeted activity in the corporate security organization.
+These benchmarking activities serve to provide an overview of current practices that have been consistently affirmed in ongoing SEC outreach and client engagement programs for the past seven years.
+Benchmarking can complement a qualitative metrics program, but the essential measures and building blocks must be tailored to the unique requirements of each budgeted activity in the corporate security organization.